 An example of this is brassicas, which are hungry crops.
 Plant beans or peas in that area the following year as they are not so hungry.
 By continually planting the same crop type in the same area, year on year, pests and diseases begin to build up.

 For optimal results, it’s best not to plant the same crop variety in the same spot for four years, so a great way to split your plot is into quadrants and keep a note of what is planted and where.
 Perennial plants are an exception to this, they can grow in the same place year after year.
 For more information on crop rotation, click here.

 Build raised beds

 Raised beds aren’t necessary when growing veggies but come with a lot of benefits.
 Managing your plot can become easier in a raised bed, as it is contained within its border and a lot easier on the back.
 It’s also great if your ground isn’t ideal to grow in.
 Place a thick layer of compost over the top.
 To create your raised bed, choose wood that is durable such as cedar, oak or redwood.

 By increasing the thickness of the soil, the temperature increases too which can help speed up the germination process.
 Being above ground level gives you a huge advantage over slugs and snails!

 Preparing your soil for planting

-Preparing the soil is just as important as the growing itself.
-Generally, plants need rich, moist and aerated (well- drained) soil with neutral acidity, however some plants may require a different environment.
+Preparing the soil is just as important as the growth itself.
+Generally, plants need rich, moist and aerated (well-drained) soil with neutral acidity, however, some plants may require a different environment.